geoconnections-rjc/RLC_DOCS/docs/horizontal_bore.md

 ##Layout Details
 **Bore Diameter:** The diameter of the borehole being drilled for insertion of the GHEX piping.
 Common borehole diameters range from 4"-6", depending on drilling conditions and the size of the u-bend piping being utilized.

+**U-Bend Material:** The material from which the u-bend is made.
+Different materials exhibit different resistance to heat transfer as a result the selection of material will impact loop lengths.

-**Pipe Diameter:** The u-bend pipe diameter to be used in the active section of the vertically-bored GHEX.
-Choose between 3/4", 1", and 1-1/4" u-bend pipe diameters.
+**U-Bend Nominal Diameter:** The u-bend nominal diameter to be used in the active section of the GHEX.
+The available diameters will vary depending on the piping material selected.

 ***Refer to the figure below to view the correlation between u-bend pipe diameter, vertical bore depth, and gpm per flow path:***
 ![3-2-1](img/diameter_bore_length_gpm_relation.gif)